TheLucidDreamer1234/LucidDreams/README.md

 The interact key can be used for more than just talking.

-The game should take aproximatively 10 - 20 mins long.
+The game should take aproximatively an hour if you want to finish it entirely .
 There are 6 main achievements that you can find.

 //STARTING THE GAME